14 Foolproof Proofreading Tips for Bloggers

 Content marketing makes you a subject matter expert.
 It makes you a perceived authority in your niche.
 Silly typos detract from that authority.

-Proofreading errors are pimples on a face and scratches on a new car—unwanted blemishes that distract from the underlying qualities of the subject matter.
+Proofreading errors are pimples on a face and scratches on a new car—unwanted blemishes distracting from the underlying qualities of the subject matter.
 Would you rather have pimples or a clean face?
 Would you buy a new car with scratches on the paint?
-If just one sale walks away due to proofreading errors, that’s one too many, which leads us to our final proofreading tip.
+If one sale walks away due to proofreading errors, that’s one too many, which leads us to our final proofreading tip.

 #14: Bloggers should devote an amount of time to proofreading that, at the very least, equates to the value of one lost sale.

-If you sell gumballs for 3 cents each, you obviously aren’t going to be as concerned with proofreading as the blogger who sells yachts, but do try to spend a proportionate amount of time practicing the proofreading craft.
+If you sell gumballs for 3 cents each, you obviously won’t be as concerned with proofreading as the blogger who sells yachts, but do try to spend a proportionate amount of time practicing the proofreading craft.

 Over time, these 14 tips will transform your proofreading efforts.
 No, they won’t make you perfect.
 They haven’t made me; I miss an occasional MahSteaK, but practicing them will certainly make you better prepared than the clients who hire me.